What Fukushima souvenirs do locals want to recommend to foreigners in 2025? [TOP 10 reader survey]

 Akabeko (A traditional toy from the Aizu region)

-A papier mache doll modeled after a red cow.
-The name comes from “beko,” which means “cow” in the Aizu dialect.
-The way it shakes its head up and down is humorous, and it is popular as a good luck charm and for warding off evil.
+A papier-mâché doll modeled after a red cow, its name comes from ‘beko,’ meaning ‘cow’ in the Aizu dialect.
+Its playful nodding motion is charming, and it’s popular as a good luck charm and for warding off evil.

 No.3: Eccuson Pie (Sanmangoku)